-5 Surprisingly Simple Ways to Prevent Cataracts (While You Still Can)
+5 Surprisingly Simple Ways to Prevent Cataracts

-You have the power to protect your vision.
+From eye exams to a cool pair of sunglasses, you have the power to protect your vision.
 Seize it

 If you have only a vague idea of what cataracts are, you’re not alone.
 Most cataracts aren’t detected until people are well into their 60s or 70s, which is why we don’t give them much thought.